fortrabbit/help/docs/install-laravel-7.md

 ## Database import and export

-There are various use cases to export and import the database.
+There are various use cases for exporting and importing databases.
 Likely you want to:

 1. Export the database from your old webhosting
 2. Export your local database to import it to the fortrabbit database